whroman/kite-lite/README.md

 - M: info@kite-lite.com (we need to set this up), a link to a facebook page.

   > Let me know when both of these have been set up.
 Have you set up custom domain emails before?

+  >> Maybe.
+I did arrange for my last company to have a custom domain email, but that was packaged conveniently with Go-daddy hosting services, so I really didn't have to do much tinkering.

 - (***) High quality picture(s)
 - M: This is what we have for now - https://www.dropbox.com/sh/zx3f9sujo87fapa/AACu6KkPfn8rHCf24-qK64VXa?dl=0